 - Does the horse comfortably and calmly walk, trot, and canter?

-- Can the horse comfortably handle both children and adult rider weights, greater than 200 lbs?
+- Can the horse comfortably handle both children and adult rider weights?

 - Can the horse comfortably handle children riders?

-- Can the horse comfortably handle adult rider weight limits, greater than 200 lbs?
+- Can the horse comfortably handle adult rider weight limits, up to 200 lbs?

 - Does the horse stand calmly around wheelchairs?